roman-milk/roman-milk.github.io/best-wife-ever-12-days-of-sexmas.md

  After yesterday's morning sex, I went over 24 hours without any action.
 Last night, Alexis worked late getting her Christmas pageant ready for Wednesday and I packed and went to bed early.
 I was leaving for a two-day conference in New York and would not return until Thursday evening.

  I was getting so used to her surprises, I expected some sort of action in the morning, or on the drive to the airport, but it was all business.
 Hugs, kisses, promises to call tonight.
-Report_Story #4